MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **conversation_result_selected_count** - tracks how many conversations were selecting during the combined search session

 - **mail_paging_gesture_count** - tracks how many mail search paging gestures were performed within the combined search session

+- **mail_paging_timeout_count** - Tracks how many paging search requests were blocked due to Hx session timeout in the Mail tab within the combined search session.

 - **mail_requests_count** - tracks how many mail search requests were sent within the combined search session